erleben/OpenTissue/documentation/using_opentissue.md

   2. Conan: ```pip install conan``` prefers python3.
   3. CMake 3.12

-## OpenTisue dependency handling with Conan.io
+## OpenTissue dependency handling with Conan.io
 If you use OpenTissue CMake/Conan based build system generation and dependency resolution.
 Conan will download all needed dependencies while CMake will use those dependencies to build your applications.

-Here is a breakdown of third-party dependencies that OpenTissue *currenly* has:
+Here is a breakdown of third-party dependencies that OpenTissue *currently* has:

 - OpenTissue
 > - Boost